 Mitigation checklist

-Report to the FTC
+Reporting to the FTC

-Following these steps, you’ll be able to move to the process of damage limitation, which might well involve a lot of effort, although your Identity Theft Report will certainly help smooth the process.
+Following these steps, you’ll be able to move to the process of damage limitation, which might involve a lot of effort, although your Identity Theft Report will help smooth the process.
 For example, if you contact businesses and explain that your identity was stolen, they may request a copy of the report to take the steps involved with restoring your account details.

 If criminal activity has occurred, you’ll need to contact the fraud departments of any businesses involved and ask them to remove any bogus charges.
 You’ll also need to write to the credit bureaus to correct your credit report.
 This will require you to submit a copy of the Identity Theft Report, proof of your identity, and details of what needs to be amended.

-Another step you can take is to consider adding an extended fraud alert or credit freeze.
+Another step is to consider adding an extended fraud alert or credit freeze.
 By doing this, you should be able to stop any other misuse of your data, although you’ll need to compare the difference between the two options to check which option will be best suited to your needs.

 Identity theft